 The first ever study on how human interaction affects chimps showed that we are doing them more harm than good when we have them as pets.
 The study was done by the Lincoln Park Zoo in Chicago.
 It found that chimps raised during the first four years of their lives by humans suffer serious social and behavior problems when they get older, if they are sent to a new home at a zoo or sanctuary.
 They don't know basic chimp behaviors and many don't seem to be able to learn them.

 Beagle Returns Lost Airport Items

 If you leave something behind when you get off a plane, getting it back can be a real pain.
-Not so anymore if that plane lands at Amsterdam Airport Schipole.
-Sherlock will get it back to you, no problem.
-Sherlock is a beagle specifically trained to return lost items to passengers.
-When a KLM flight crewmember finds something that's been forgotten, they let Sherlock get the scent and send him running off through the airport with the item tucked into a special pouch on his vest to find the item's owner.
+But if that plane landed at Amsterdam Airport Schipole, Sherlock would have gotten it back to you, no problem.
+Sherlock was a beagle specifically trained to return lost items to passengers.
+When a KLM flight crewmember found something that had been forgotten, they let Sherlock get the scent and sent him running off through the airport with the item tucked into a special pouch on his vest to find the item's owner.